sap-tutorials/How-Tos/tutorials/2017/03/hxe-install-git/hxe-install-git.md

 8. Press `F10` key to save your changes.

-9. Press `F9` to exit yast.
+9. Press `F9` to exit `yast`.

 10. Exit the shell to make sure that your changes are picked up by the current shell.

 ## Setting Up Software Repositories and Installing Git

 The HANA, express edition SuSE Linux Enterprise operating system includes the `ZYpp` system management library (`libzypp`) for managing software packages and the `zypper` command line tool for interfacing with `libzypp`. `Libzypp` stores packages in software repositories.
-The following instructions show how to configure the repositories needed by `libzypp` to install `git`. `Git` requires some packages from the perl repository on the `download.opensuse.org` site and several packages from the Source Code Management `scm` repository.
+The following instructions show how to configure the repositories needed by `libzypp` to install `git`. `Git` requires some packages from the `perl` repository on the `download.opensuse.org` site and several packages from the Source Code Management `scm` repository.

 1. Add the Perl repository, and name it `PerlRepository`: